Sushanth172308/perceptron_implementation1/README.md

 ## To create env

-conda create -n env name python==3.7
+conda create -n env name python==3.7# used this here

 or

-conda create --prefix ./env python=3.7 -y  # used this here
+conda create --prefix ./env python=3.7 -y
 '''

 ## To activate env